Bud Cranor, Chief of Staff

 Eric Grossarth, Public Information Officer

-Before joining the City, Eric worked in the area for nearly four years as a reporter for EastIdahoNews.com.
-As a reporter, he garnered local and national experience covering high-profile stories.
+Prior to joining the city, Eric’s work as a reporter garnered local and national experience covering high-profile stories.
 Eric's work as a reporter earned countless journalism awards and even a Regional Emmy nomination.
+He also worked as a Dateline NBC contributor and consultant, making multiple appearances on the show in 2020 and 2021.

-When Eric is not actively telling the story of Idaho Falls, he enjoys spending time with his family in the outdoors skiing, fishing and biking.
+When Eric is not actively telling the story of Idaho Falls, he enjoys spending time with his family in the outdoors, camping skiing, fishing and biking.